raystack/raccoon/docs/docs/concepts/architecture.md

 ---
 # Architecture

-Raccoon written in [GO](https://github.com/golang) is a high throughput, low-latency service that provides an API to ingest streaming data from mobile apps, sites and publish it to Kafka.
+Raccoon written in [GO](https://github.com/golang) is a high throughput, low-latency service that provides an API to ingest streaming data from mobile apps, sites and publish it to message queues.
+Following message queues are currently supported:
+* Apache Kafka
+* Google Cloud PubSub
+* AWS Kinesis Data Streams

 Raccoon supports websocket, REST and gRPC protocols for clients to send events.
 With websocket it provides long persistent connections, with no overhead of additional headers sizes as in http protocol.
 Racoon supports protocol buffers and JSON as serialization formats.
 Websocket and REST API support both whereas with gRPC only protocol buffers are supported.
 It provides an event type agnostic API that accepts a batch \(array\) of events in protobuf format.
 Refer [here](guides/publishing.md#data-formatters) for data definitions format that Raccoon accepts.

-Raccoon was built with a primary purpose to source or collect user behaviour data in near-real time.
+Raccoon was built with the primary purpose to source or collect user behaviour data in near-real time.
 User behaviour data is a stream of events that occur when users traverse through a mobile app or website.
 Raccoon powers analytics systems, big data pipelines and other disparate consumers by providing high volume, high throughput ingestion APIs consuming real time data.
 Raccoon’s key architecture principle is a realization of an event agnostic backend \(accepts events of any type without the type awareness\).
 It is this capability that enables Raccoon to evolve into a strong player in the ingestion/collector ecosystem that has real time streaming/analytical needs.

 ## System Design